 - Serve immediately or marinate at room temperature for several hours

-- Put remainder in an air-tight container and enjoy for up to a week
+- Put remainder in an airtight container and enjoy for up to 1 week.

 Tips from the author

-This salad will serve 6 to share as a side dish.
+This salad will serve six to share as a side dish.